Discover more from Why is this interesting?

 On consumer experience, advocacy, and corporate policy loopholes

-Michael Grant (MG) is a creative director at Avocados and Coconuts in SF.
+Michael Grant (MG) is a freelance creative director in SF.
 He’s writing a book set in New Mexico, which required deep field research into adovada sopaipillas and points of fringe UFOlogical interest.
 When he fills his gas tank, it’s a used blue Honda Odyssey.

 Michael here.
 If you go into any public-facing large-scale money-making enterprise, chances are the layout has recently been optimized to get you from consideration to choice to payment with as few dropoff points as possible.
 You know, just like how it happens online.
 The word physical experience designers use for it is “streamlined.”
 They are aiming for a frictionless flow, and store layouts and the checkout process have evolved to be more efficient.